mvarrieur/yankee-trail/src/pages/about/index.md

   restaurant serves Fri - Sun 7:00 a.m. - Noon - Open to the Public!
 intro:
   blurbs:
-    - image: /img/room-reno.jpg
+    - image: /img/bathroom-quiet-spot.jpg
       text: >-
-        Currently, our entire motel is under complete renovation - down to the studs.
-Come spring 2022, all rooms will have new electric, plumbing, bathrooms, floors, walls, doors, windows, heat and air conditioning.
+        Our entire motel underwent complete renovation in 2022 - down to the studs.
+All rooms have new electric (include USB outlets), plumbing, bathrooms, floors, walls, doors, windows, heat and air conditioning.
-        Exterior enhancements are also in store, with a faux stone and vinyl front, while keeping our red, white and blue theme.
+        Exterior enhancements are also complete with a new walkway and vinyl front, while keeping our red, white and blue theme.
+(Welcoming red doors are in progress.)

         Our floorplans are spacious, and all rooms offer a mini-fridge, microwave, Keurig coffee maker (coffee provided) and blow dryers.
 We currently offer three King rooms and seven rooms with two double (full) beds.
     - image: /img/picture2.jpg
-      text: Currently Open every FRI-SUN 7:00 - Noon (days to expand in Spring).
+      text: Currently Open every FRI-SUN 7:00 - Noon.
 Our motel boasts a small on-sight breakfast restaurant, KC's Kitchen & Catering, open to our guests and the public.
 Come meet our General Manager/Chef, Rachel Robie.
 Our breakfast restaurant and catering services offer home-cooked meals made with local ingredients.
 Our hours may be for breakfast, but we offer so much more!
 Whether you are looking for take-home meals for two or for 100, you will not be disappointed with our options and the taste!
+Numerous options for BBQ Catering available.
 main:
   heading: Escape to the Lakes
   description: >